* Mari mari translates to, you're ten and I'm ten. When we say it, we recognize each other as equals.

-You know how people say you have to hit bottom before you do something about it?
-This was my bottom and I didn't think I was going to make it out alive from the home I was sharing with my (then) husband.
+You know how people say you have to hit rock bottom before you do something about it?
+My rock bottom was realizing I might not make it out alive from the home I was sharing with my (then) husband.

 But that was my wake-up call, not the start.

 For almost a decade I'd been in and out of therapy sessions.
 I'd tried medications, self-help books, everything without ever even getting close to healing.